The Unbearable Slowness of Being: Why do we live at 10 bits/s?: Outer brain vs inner brain

-Alternatively, it is conceivable that the empirically observed difference in dimensionality is a consequence of experimental design.
+Alternatively, the empirically observed difference in dimensionality may be an artifact of experimental design.
 Most of the studies of inner brain phenomena involve experimental tasks of very low complexity, like a mouse making repeated binary choices between the same two stimuli~\citep{burgess_high-yield_2017}, or a monkey moving a lever along a few possible directions~\citep{shenoy_cortical_2013}.
 Obviously, the resulting neural representations will be no more complex than what the animal is doing, especially if one averages over many trials~\citep{gao_simplicity_2015}.
 Under those conditions, one finds by necessity that some low-dimensional manifold accounts for much of neuronal dynamics.
 However, real-life behavior is not that simple.
 For example, the Speed Card player, shuffling through the card deck, switches between different neural computations every few tenths of a second: Every eye saccade brings a new card image in focus and triggers a bout of image recognition.
-These episodes are interleaved with storage in short-term memory, and again with an update of the inner narrative or memory palace that can hold the new card, followed by another saccade, all within a second or less.
-In conversations, we switch quickly between listening and talking, sometimes interleaved with thinking for a fraction of a second.
-When driving, we check the windshield, dashboard, rear mirror, and side mirrors every few seconds, and process the results in entirely different modes, like estimating distance from the road edge vs reading highway signs.
-Thus, we really perform thousands of different ``microtasks'' on any given day, switching between them as fast as we can saccade, up to a few times per second~\cite{land_roles_1999, hayhoe_visual_2003}.
+These episodes are interleaved with storage in short-term memory, and again with an update of the inner narrative or memory palace that can hold the new card, followed by another saccade.
+In conversations, we switch quickly between listening and talking, sometimes interleaved with a moment of thinking.
+When driving, we check the windshield, dashboard, rear mirror, and side mirrors, and process the results in entirely different modes, like estimating distance from the road edge vs reading highway signs.
+The act of making tea requires 45 different brief subtasks~\citep{land_eye_2006}.
+Thus, we really perform thousands of different ``microtasks'' on any given day, switching between them as fast as we can saccade~\cite{land_roles_1999, hayhoe_visual_2003}.
+Each of the microtasks depends on real-time feedback, requiring the sifting of sensory inputs and expansion into motor outputs within sub-second timeframes.
+The flexible configuration and control of all these data streams seems essential to our cognitive functions.
+Perhaps the associated routing machinery accounts for the billions of neurons in the inner brain?